apache/spark/docs/sql-ref-syntax-aux-show-tables.md

 +--------+---------+-----------+

 -- List all tables matching the pattern `sam*|suj`
-Note: After Spark Version 4.0, the `OR` syntax represented by `|` is no longer supported by default.
+Note: After Version 4.0, the `OR` syntax represented by `|` is no longer supported by default.
 SHOW TABLES LIKE 'sam*|suj';
 +--------+---------+-----------+
 |database|tableName|isTemporary|